Longitudinal Latent Overall Toxicity (LOTox) profiles in osteosarcoma: a new taxonomy based on latent Markov models: Statistical Methods

 \section{Statistical Methods}

-In the following Sections, the novel Latent Markov (LM) approach for modelling the Latent Overall Toxicity (LOTox) condition of each patient starting from the observed longitudinal toxic categories measured during chemotherapy treatment (see Section \ref{s:data:long}) is introduced.
+In the following sections, the novel Latent Markov (LM) approach for modelling the Latent Overall Toxicity (LOTox) condition of each patient starting from the observed longitudinal toxic categories measured during chemotherapy treatment is introduced.
 In Section \ref{s:methods:lmmot} motivations for the proposed approach for treating the longitudinal toxicity data are discussed.
-In Section \ref{s:methods:model} the mathematics related to LM model approach is briefly introduced.
-Model selection procedure and longitudinal latent probability profiles are presented in Sections \ref{s:methods:sel} and \ref{s:methods:prof}, respectively.
-Statistical analyses were performed in the \texttt{R}-software environment (\citealp{R}), using \texttt{LMest} package by \cite{LMest}. \texttt{R} code for the current study is available upon request.
+Mathematical details are provided in Section \ref{s:methods:model}.
+Model selection procedure and longitudinal profiles are presented in Sections \ref{s:methods:sel} and \ref{s:methods:prof}, respectively.